serenorg/serendb/docs/core_changes.md

 ### Problem we're trying to solve

 This change was made in v16.
 Starting with v16, when PostgreSQL extends a relation, it first extends it with zeros, and it can extend the relation more than one block at a time.
 The all-zeros page is WAL-ogged, but it's very wasteful to include 8 kB of zeros in the WAL for that.
 This hack was made so that we WAL logged a compact record with a whole-page "hole".
-However, PostgreSQL has assertions that prevent that such WAL records from being replayed, so this breaks compatibility such that unmodified PostreSQL cannot process Neon-generated WAL.
+However, PostgreSQL has assertions that prevent that such WAL records from being replayed, so this breaks compatibility such that unmodified PostreSQL cannot process SerenDB-generated WAL.

 ### How to get rid of the patch